Sweet and bubbly peach crisp with toasted pecans is the biggest test to your self control!

-Crisps are sort of like pies, but a little messier.
+Crisps are sort of like pies, but free-form.
 Messy recipes are the best recipes, if you didn’t realize already.
 What makes crisps a little different from pies is the lack of pie crust and the ease.
-We all know pies can get a little complicated (which is why they are so damn good), but crisps is a mountain of juicy fruit and sweet crumbly streusels.
-Crisps are so simple and only require a baking dish, fruit, streusel, and a lot of willpower to not eat the entire pan.
+We all know pies can get a little complicated (which is why they are so good), but fruit crisp combines a mountain of juicy fruit and sweet crumbly streusels.
+Fruit crisps, such as apple crisp, are so simple and only require a baking dish, fruit, streusel, and a lot of willpower to not eat the entire pan.
 You can use this recipe for nearly any fruit.
-I make a mean mixed berry crisp (again, it’s in my cookbook) using this same recipe.
+I make a mean mixed berry crisp using this same recipe.
 Though I add a touch more sugar since berries aren’t quite as sweet as peaches.
-I follow this exact recipe for apples as well.

 Yet another pro to this fruit crisp is that it’s quick.
 Mix the fruit up, mix the streusel up, pile it together, bake, and eat.
 No chilling or cooling because this crisp is tastiest served warm.
 And that way the ice cream melts on top!